lamuniercosta/torc_book_library_application/README.md

 To run the application, follow these steps:

-1. From the solution root folder, run the following command:
+1. From the Backend folder, run the following command:

    ```bash
    docker-compose up